-Data collection for GBTS: Day Visits is combined with collection for the GBTS: Overnight Trips.
+Data collection for GBTS: Day Visits is combined with collection for the Great Britain Tourism Survey (GBTS).
+While GBTS: Day Visits measures day visits, GBTS measures overnight trips.
 In 2019 and earlier years, the two surveys were undertaken as separate standalone surveys using different survey methods.
 To allow greater control and to gather more relevant and comparable information the two surveys were combined.
 The two surveys have been combined into one script, with two possible routes.